-•Combines hands on, practical learning with study and technical skills.

-•Specialist courses which relate to job roles, sectors, such as IT and Business.

-•These are 1- or 2-year courses with less exams, but more course work such as assignments.

-•Some 6th Forms and Colleges will allow you to study A Levels and BTECs at the same time.
+- •Combines hands on, practical learning with study and technical skills. - •Specialist courses which relate to particular job roles, sectors, such as IT and Business. - •These are 1- or 2-year courses with less exams, but more course work such as assignments. - •Some 6th Forms and Colleges will allow you to study A Levels and BTECs at the same time.
 This is a good way to have a balance of learning.

-Apprenticeship - if you are very hands on and enjoy learning through work, this allows you to work and earn a salary at the same time.
+Apprenticeship - if you are very hands on and enjoy learning through work and earn while you learn.